GrumpyCrouton/GrumpyPDO/README.md

 #### Results

-Each would return the same, following array, but _in my opinion_, the GrumpyPDO syntax is much simpler, you don't have to remember to `prepare()` (As it's always `query()`), AND it only takes 1 line for the actual query instead of 3-4.
+Each would return the same, following array, but _in my opinion_, the GrumpyPDO syntax is much simpler, you don't have to remember to `prepare()` (As it's always `run()`), AND it only takes 1 line for the actual query instead of 3-4.
 I think you could technically write native PDO all in one line, but it would be a pretty long line and would probably hurt readability.

 ```
 Array